Skip to main content

 • Banks have numerous business lines and typically offer a range of investment products, including proprietary strategies for which they collect additional fees.
 A bank’s access to sought-after investment managers may be limited, because managers often compete with certain of the bank’s business lines, and therefore may not accept outsourcing allocations from them.
 Again, the potential for conflicts is present.

 • Other outsourcing firms include multi-product/managers-of-managers and even some mutual fund complexes.
-Evaluating these models involves some of the same considerations as the consultants and banks.
+Evaluating these models involves some of the same considerations as for consultants and banks.

-These types of firms tend to be significantly larger than dedicated OCIOs, both in terms of number of clients and assets under advisement/management.
+These types of firms tend to be significantly larger than dedicated OCIOs, both in terms of the number of clients and assets under advisement or management.
 They are often more focused on asset gathering than delivering superior investment results and service to their clients.

 Why Partner with an OCIO?